drGalapagos/SupportNightmares/README.md

       - XXX: number of existing contributions in the given issue category + 1 (three digits),
       - blocks separated by "_".

-2. *(Optional)* Make a directory named "assets" inside the directory created in Step 1. for any supporting documents, files, pictures, recordings, etc. that may be relevant for your case.
+2. Make a directory named "assets" inside the directory created in Step 1. for any supporting documents, files, pictures, recordings, etc. that may be relevant for your case.

-3. Create a single .md file using the same name as the directory created in Step 1.
-This is the main file for the instance of your concrete case.
+3. Create a main .md file using the same name as for the directory created in Step 1.
+This is the main file for the instance of your concrete case containing the details of the events.
-   - Add the description of the events in this .md file including:
+   - Provide short factual descriptions of the events in this .md file including:
      - Short description of case providing a big picture,
      - Start date of process / support request,
      - Date of latest update to the request,
-     - Number of interactions with support,
+     - Number of interactions with support to date,
      - Current status of the case (e.g. unsolved / solved in such and such a way / gave up, etc..).
      - For an example see the following case involving a legitimate refund request being blocked by the support team: [Google Ads Refund Nightmare](Entities/Google/Ads/Refund/250228_drgalapagos_001/250228_drgalapagos_001.md)
    - Add any supporting documents using (relative?) links.